-If the dark matter does not reside in an electroweak multiplet, it could still couple to the SM through coupling to gauge-invariant, renormalizable SM "portal" operators where H is the SM higgs doublet, $B^{\mu\nu}$ is the hypercharge field strength and L is a lepton doublet.
-These three portals are usually referred to as the Higgs portal, the kinetic mixing (or hypercharge) portal and the lepton (neutrino) portal.
+If the dark matter does not reside in an electroweak multiplet, it may still interact with the SM particles through gauge-invariant "portal" operators.
+The portal operators include where H is the SM Higgs doublet, $B^{\mu\nu}$ is the hypercharge field strength tensor, and L is a SM lepton doublet.
+These three portals are usually referred to as the Higgs portal, the kinetic mixing (or hypercharge) portal, and the lepton (neutrino) portal.
 These simple portal dark matter scenarios predict rich phenomenology and a plethora of experimental signatures.
-They have been established as well defined dark matter benchmarks and experimental targets, in addition to the traditional electroweak WIMP scenario.
+They have been established as well-defined dark matter benchmarks and experimental targets, in addition to the traditional electroweak WIMP scenario.

-$$H^{\dagger}H, B^{\mu\nu}, HL, \tag{1.20}$$
+$$H^{\dagger}H$$ , $B^{\mu\nu}$, and HL , (1.21)

-CEPC, with all the powerful direct and indirect probes it could provide, could potentially play an important role in detecting and testing these SM portals to dark matter.
+The CEPC, along with all the powerful direct and indirect probes it could provide, could potentially play an important role in detecting and testing these SM portals to dark matter.
 Below we will present estimates of the CEPC potential for the Higgs and kinetic mixing portals based on the studies in the existing literature.
+The neutrino portal is discussed further in Sec.
+1.3.4.